“Healing is a matter of time, but it is sometimes also a matter of opportunity.” – Hippocrates

 The authors consider taking prebiotics a potential therapeutic approach to bringing the gut microbiome back into balance.

-Keep in mind that more than 70% of your entire immune system lives in your gut!
+Keep in mind that more than 70 to 80% of your entire immune system lives in your gut!
 Strengthening your immune system is vital to helping your body’s natural defense mechanisms protect you.

 Prebiotics and Cancer Cell Suicide

 Another study links taking prebiotic fiber to increased cancer cell death.
-Researchers found that as prebiotics are fermented by the bacteria in the colon, they produce desirable short chain fatty acids (SCFA), which are part of a healthy microbiome.
-High levels of these acids, especially butyrate, have been linked to cancer cell apoptosis, or cell suicide.4
+Researchers found that as prebiotics are fermented by the bacteria in the colon, they produce desirable short chain fatty acids (SCFAs), which are critical part of a healthy microbiome.
+High levels of these acids, especially butyrate, have been linked to cancer cell apoptosis, or cell suicide.

 Prebiotics for Post-Treatment IBS